amoe/kernighan-ritchie-2e/NOTES.md

 We empirically check by assigning and printing the value, we can see that the expression is 1 until the end of the file, when it becomes 0.

+## Ex 1.7

+> Write a program to print the value of EOF.

+It prints:

+> The value of EOF is: -1

+So we can assume that because `int` is signed, and `char` can never be <0, that EOF constitutes an out-of-band signal in the manner desired.